renesas-rz/rz-community-bsp/docs/TESTING.md

 Project.
 More details about the script can be found in the [Yocto dev tasks manual] (https://docs.yoctoproject.org/dev-manual/layers.html#yocto-check-layer-script).

+### pre-commit

+We use [pre-commit](https://pre-commit.com/) to check for common mistakes and to ensure that relevant best practices are followed.

 ## What's not tested?

 Things that cannot be automated in the CI setup are tested manually much less